hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 but applied to brains.
 You might be an Uexküllian expert on bat heterophenomenology, but not know how to drive the batmobile.

+#### Next time: alien mathematics

+So finishes Part I.
+Next time, we'll consider convergent evolution, aliens, and the ways that reality itself might ground interspecific discourse in the same way that cognitive universalism grounds intraspecific discourse, i.e. translation.
+In particular, we'll consider the claim that mathematics acts as a "universal language", and explore some possibilities for alien mathematics.

 <!-- In computational terms, the *umwelt* is an effort to reverse engineer
 the operating system from the IO.